davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   I've bitten my nails my whole life and always hated the fact I couldn't stop and I couldn't help myself.

   But a couple of years ago I managed to stop overnight, and aside from a few slip-ups I now have perfect nails that I don't feel the need to bite.
 It was such a momentous change and huge victory for me, that I wrote about it [here](/blog/nail-biting/).

+- ***Getting therapy***

+  I should have taken it when my Mum died (but I was too young) and I should have taken it in prior relationships (but I was shortsighted).
+When I eventually looked into it, Perfectionist Me wanted the _right_ therapist but Workaholic Me was too busy anyway.
+The breakthrough finally came by simply arranging a call with my [girlfriend's therapist](https://www.emmajcounselling.co.uk/).

+  Therapy _really_ wasn't what I thought it would be; rather than talking about my mother, it was much more about my framing of the world, and how it created a narrow criteria both for me to be happy _and_ for loved ones to operate in.

+  Getting help to adjust your world view so that you may lead a freer and happier life is really a wonderful gift!

 - ***Leaving my phone alone***